 No specific signs and symptoms exist for lung cancer.
 Lung cancer symptoms occur due to local effects of the tumor, such as cough due to bronchial compression by the tumor due to distant metastasis, stroke-like symptoms secondary to brain metastasis, paraneoplastic syndrome, and kidney stones due to persistent hypercalcemia (Munakomi, 2022).

-Nursing Care Plans
+Nursing Care Plans & Management

-- Removal of lung tissue
+- Managing symptoms of lung cancer

 - Dyspnea